Cott3r/RaceConditionTests/testing/googletest/docs/faq.md

 }  // namespace bar
 ```

-However, the following code is **not allowed** and will produce a runtime error
+However, the following code is **not allowed** and will producer a runtime error
 from GoogleTest because the test methods are using different test fixture
 classes with the same test suite name.